| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 conceptualisation of the egos mechanisms of defence is to keep irrationalities from

+erupting into consciousness and to maximise the conflict-free sphere of ego functioning.
 This approach depends on a model of the mind where there is a border

 between the rational and irrational, between ego and id, which is policed by the